 “The Aerolet gives me the adaptability, flexibility to still ‘go; without help, depending on how good or bad I’m feeling that day.
 It enables me to use my legs, if possible.
 How I am feeling depends on how high I need the unit to raise me to standing.
 Without it, on bad days, I could potentially end up sat there until someone came to help!”

 Closomat, founded 55 years ago, and still family-owned, is unique in its provision, in-house, of design advice, supply, installation, commissioning and after-sales service & maintenance for the Palma Vita and its range of accessible toileting solutions at home and away.
-Details of the Closomat’s assistive toilet care offerings, plus case studies from real-life users, can be found on its website here.
+Click for more details of the Closomat’s assistive toilet care offerings, plus case studies from real-life users.